Jackman Park

 Jackman Park is a football ground in Limerick, Ireland.
-Located on the Lower Carey's Road, it was home to Limerick F.C. and is regularly used for various matches in Limerick, from schoolboy to women's international games.
+Owned by the Limerick & District League, the ground is located on the Lower Carey's Road near Limerick Colbert railway station.
+It was home to Limerick F.C. and is regularly used for various matches in Limerick, from schoolboy to women's international games.
 The ground's total capacity is 2,450 with a single 261-seat stand on the site of the former shed.
-It is situated next to Limerick railway station which is clearly visible from the shed side.

 Crescent College owned the ground in the 1970s before moving out to Crescent College Comprehensive.
-During their ownership Old Crescent played there.
+During their ownership, Old Crescent RFC played there.
 It was known as Priory Park during this time.
+The ground opened as an association football venue in 1973.
 Floodlights were installed in 1989.
 West Ham United and Celtic have played at the venue in friendlies.

+The ground was home to Limerick F.C. from 2007 to 2012.
+During this period, Limerick F.C. (known at the time as Limerick 37) announced plans to build a seated stand at the Colbert Station side of the ground.
+However, in 2008, the Limerick board announced their intentions to relocate the club to the Markets Field, the club's former home.
+At the start of the 2013 season, Limerick F.C. moved to Thomond Park, pending a planned return to Markets Field.

 In 2021, Treaty United W.F.C. switched their home ground for Women's National League matches from Market's Field to Jackman Park.

-Future

-There has been much debate in recent times about the future of Jackman Park.
-Many would like a redevelopment of the ground while others feel it should be sold off as there is little space to develop.
-More recently Limerick 37 announced that plans were in place to build a seated stand at the Colbert Station side of the ground.
-This would probably be the most feasible option as there is little room elsewhere to construct a stand or terrace.

-In 2008, the Limerick board announced their intentions to relocate the club to the Markets Field, the club's former home.
+They returned to Market's Field in 2022.